alxwdm/stabilo_public/README.md

 </p>

 Most of the characters are classified correctly with high accuracy.
 However, some characters appear to be particularly difficult to recognize.
 Besides the "usual suspects" from image-based classification tasks such as `(I, J)`, it turned out that characters with similar temporal force patterns are confused by the model - as already suspected in the visualization section above.
 For example, `P` almost always gets classified as `D`.
 Other characters with similar force patterns are `(P, D)`, `(X, T)` and `(L, C)`.
 In order to distinguish those pairs with higher accuracy, I guess it would be necessary to apply further preprocessing to the input signals.
 However, training for a longer time and fine-tuning the hyperparameters might also boost up the accuracy.

+# Stage 2 - Classify 52 upper and lower case letters

+The stage 2 data has been released.
+The classification task is extended to recognizing all 26 characters in both uppercase and lowercase, resulting into 52 classes in total.
+This means the workflow and most of the code that I have implemented in stage 1 can be re-used, with room for adaptions and improvement.